jonshiach/graphics-labs/pages/10_Quaternions.md

 $$q = [w, (x, y, z)].$$

 We are going to add a data structure to the Maths class and some member functions to perform quaternion calculations.
-In the `maths.hpp` file add the following code
+In the `maths.hpp` file add the following code above where the Math class is declared.

 ```
 struct Quaternion